 In this section we solve the \HDness problem of $\Sup$, $\LimSup$ and $\LimInf$ automata on infinite words via two-token games.
 As is the case with B\"uchi and coB\"uchi automata \cite[Lemma 8]{BK18}\footnote{The B\"uchi automaton presented in \cite[Lemma 8]{BK18} is a weak one, so it can also be viewed as a coB\"uchi one.}, one-token games do not characterise \HDness of $\LimSup$ and $\LimInf$ automata.
 We showed in~\cref{sec:G1} that this is also the case for $\Sup$ automata on infinite words (unlike on finite words where one token does suffice).

-For $\Sup$ and $\LimInf$, a possible alternative approach is to try to solve the letter game directly: we can use an equivalent deterministic automaton to track the value of a word, and the winning condition of the letter game corresponds to comparing Eve's run to the one of the deterministic automaton.
+For $\Sup$ and $\LimInf$, a possible approach is to solve the letter game directly: an equivalent deterministic automaton can track the value of a word, and the winning condition of the letter game corresponds to comparing Eve's run to the one of the deterministic automaton.
 Unfortunately, determinising both $\Sup$ and $\LimInf$ automata is exponential in the number of states \cite[Theorem 13]{CDH10}, so the new game is large.
 In addition, for $\LimInf$ automata, its winning condition, which compares the $\LimInf$ value of two runs, is non-standard and needs additional work to be encoded into a parity game.
 For $\LimSup$ automata the situation is even worse, as they are not necessarily equivalent to deterministic $\LimSup$ automata, so it is not obvious whether the winner of the letter game is decidable at all.

 Here we first show, in \cref{sec:G2Characterizes}, that the $2$-token-game approach, used to resolve \HDness of B\"uchi and coB\"uchi automata, can be generalised to $\Sup$, $\LimSup$ and $\LimInf$ automata.
 Our proofs for the $\LimSup$ and $\LimInf$ cases follow the same structure, while relying on the $G_2$ characterisation of \HDness for B\"uchi and coB\"uchi automata respectively.
 We then show that $G_2$ also characterises the \HDness of $\Sup$ automata on infinite words, via reduction to the $\LimSup$ case.